440 Huntington Avenue

 What are your research interests?

-My current research interest started during my 2nd year in Northeastern University’s College of Computer and Information Science
+My current research interest started during my 2nd year in Northeastern University’s Khoury College.

 What’s one problem you’d like to solve with your research/work?